Wisteria-Princess/NuggiesAI/README.md

 - `/fox`: Fetches a random fox GIF from Tenor.
 - `/daily`: Claim between 1 and 15 "nuggets" once per day.
 - `/nuggetbox`: Check your current balance of nuggets.
-- `/slots`: Spend 5 nuggets to play the slots for a chance to win big!
+- `/slots`: Spend 5 or a Custom Number (1-10) nuggets to play the slots for a chance to win big!
 Features witty responses from Nuggies and can be used as long as you have the funds.

 ## Technologies Used